 The company is focusing on improving and expanding its distribution network and product development processes, and on strengthening its low-cost model.
 As part of its US sales strategy, Aflac continues to focus on growing and enhancing the effectiveness of its US sales team.

-Aflac has formed partnership with Daido Life Insurance Company, under which Daido will sell Aflac’s cancer insurance policies to members of Hojinkai, a non-profit organization associated with 900,000 small and mid-sized member businesses across Japan.
+Aflac has formed a partnership with Daido Life Insurance Company, under which Daido will sell Aflac’s cancer insurance policies to members of Hojinkai, a non-profit organization associated with 900,000 small and mid-sized member businesses across Japan.

 Aflac has created new life insurance products for the Japanese market.
 In addition to standard life insurance, it has also introduced child endowment products that pay out part of the benefit when the child enters high school, and then functions like an annuity for four years during college.
+In 2014 Aflac Japan introduced New Cancer DAYS, which provides enhanced cancer coverage including outpatient treatments and multiple cancer occurrence benefits.